muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/index.md

 * Estimation of quantum effects involving the muon and their effect on stopping site stability and spectral dynamics;

+* Prediction of frequencies and probabilities of transition between energy levels of muonic atoms.
+This is a tool that helps with the interpretation of muonic X-ray spectra for elemental analysis.

 * Integration of multiple computational tools to create a simplified pipeline from low level theory to experiment simulation.